A Rogue Robot Is Blamed For a Human Colleague's Gruesome Death

 This is what you get when you demand kill switches for robots.

-Before you crack stupid jokes please read this: (Score:1)
+Before you crack stupid jokes please read this: (Score:2, Funny)

 Industrial accident (Score:5, Informative)